 Moreover, whatever year your son or daughter is currently in, it is useful to project ahead to 6th year to see what habits a successful 6th year student exercises.
-A successful 6th year student has a weekly routine throughout the academic year that consists of the following: keeping up to date with current homeworks, and studying 6th year material that had been previously been taught in the early part of 6th year and, studying old 5th year.
+A successful 6th year student has a weekly routine throughout the academic year that consists of the following: keeping up to date with current homeworks, and studying 6th year material that had been previously been taught in the early part of 6th year and, studying old 5th year material.
+These habits do not suddenly switch themselves on when a study starts 5th or 6th year.
 They evolve over time i.e. a number of years, and have their origins in study habits developed earlier on the secondary school cycle.
 Therefore, the earlier in the Junior Cycle years that habits are formed, the greater the chance these habits will be implemented in the Senior Cycle.